replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ![Vendor Portal Release Channels](../assets/vendor-portal-landing.png)

-_Note: If you are already a user of the Replicated Vendor Portral you may need to log out using the settings menu in the top right corner before you can log in as the lab user._
+_Note: If you are already a user of the Replicated Vendor Portal you may need to log out using the settings menu in the top right corner before you can log in as the lab user._